susu880229/GNW/README.md

 ## Troubleshooting

-### known issues & troubleshooting **[To Do]**
+**[To Do]**

+#### The app crashes
-- Steps: 1) open the app, 2) go back to the home screen by pressing the device's home button, 3) go back to the app.
+- 1) open the app
+- 2) go back to the home screen by pressing the device's home button
+- 3) go back to the app

 The application might crash on step 3.
-The user should in that case close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app.
+The user should in that case close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app window.